havarddj/typst-preview.el/test.typ

 Start, stop and restart ~typst-preview~ using ~M-x typst-preview-start~, ~M-x typst-preview-stop~ and ~M-x typst-preview-restart~.

 Jumping from source to preview: `M-x typst-preview-send-position`.
-This only works in text (i.e. not in a code block, say in math mode) because of how the typst compiler works.
+This only works in text (i.e. not in a code block or in math mode) because of how the typst compiler works.
 See #link("https://github.com/Enter-tainer/typst-preview/issues/182")

 == Change default browser